sohank-17/Neon-AI-Project/README.md

 - Powered by [Ollama](https://ollama.ai/) for local LLM support
 - Uses [ChromaDB](https://www.trychroma.com/) for vector storage
 - Document processing with [PyPDF2](https://pypdf2.readthedocs.io/) and [python-docx](https://python-docx.readthedocs.io/)

+## Copyright

+© 2025 University of Colorado Boulder.
+All rights reserved.

+This project is developed and maintained by the University of Colorado Boulder for academic and research purposes.